What does my baby look like?

 Pass the pickles and ice cream, please

 Been craving any crazy concoctions?
 Or maybe you’ve taken a sudden dislike to one of your favourite foods?
 Cravings aren’t uncommon in pregnancy but don’t be alarmed if you don’t get any, that’s totally normal too.
-Read 10 pregnancy myths exposed to find out more.
+Read about the 10 most-common pregnancy myths.

 Actions to take

 You might not feel pregnant yet, but it’s time to start looking after yourself and your precious cargo.
 This week we're looking at food and nutrition in pregnancy.